 8 Conclusion

-AI/ML in media services involve the use of AI/ML models to perform media processing, typically with video or audio media as the input into an AI/ML model, giving an output which may be processed video or audio media (or even a different media type), or a specific description of the input media itself, such as labelling in object recognition.
-In order to support such AI/ML based media processing, UE devices may support on device AI inferencing, but depending on UE AI capabilities, support for AI inferencing in the network may also be required for use cases where on device AI inferencing may be difficult or infeasible.
+AI/ML in media services involve the use of AI/ML models to perform media processing, typically with video or audio media as the input into an AI/ML model, and resulting in an output which may be a processed version of the media (e.g. picture enhancement, audio translation) , or a specific description of the input media itself, such as labelling in object recognition or a completely new media (e.g. sign/text translation to speech or video) .
+In order to support such AI/ML based media processing, 3 approaches have been documented:

+UE devices with sufficient AI capabilities may support on device AI inferencing.

+Support for AI inferencing in the network for use cases where on device AI inferencing may be difficult or infeasible.

+Split AI processing between UEs and servers to balance the resources, power consumption, efficiency and privacy considerations.

-In this study, the broad findings for AI/ML model transfer in TR 22.874 [aa] have been further analysed with specific focus on media-based AI/ML use cases and scenarios, in particular considering how AI/ML models and data may be distributed over the 5G system, the feasibility and implications of splitting AI/ML operations between different AI/ML endpoints (noticeably the UE and the network), and the compression of AI/ML model data and intermediate data.
-Due to the broad range of applications for AI/ML based media processing, as well as the wide diversity of different AI/ML models available for each same application, feasibly evaluations for a given set of scenarios are also included in TR 26.847 [xx] as part of this study.
+In this study, the broad findings for AI/ML model transfer in TR 22.874 [aa] have been further analysed with specific focus on media-based AI/ML use cases and scenarios.
+In particular, this document describes how AI/ML models and data may be distributed over the 5G system, and documents the splitAI/ML operations between different AI/ML endpoints (noticeably the UE and the network), and the compression of AI/ML model data and intermediate data.
+Due to the broad range of applications for AI/ML based media processing, as well as the wide diversity of different AI/ML models available for each application, feasibly evaluations for a given set of scenarios are documented in TR 26.847 [xx] as part of this study.

-Based on the core use cases, basic functional architectures are presented for basic AI/ML model distribution, split AI/ML operation and distributed/federated learning, with the introduction of the different AI user plane data components involved (noticeably AI model data, intermediate data, inference input and output data), and the definition of a set of logical AI functions.
+Based on the core use cases, functional architectures are presented for AI/ML model distribution, split AI/ML operation and distributed/federated learning.
+Different AI user plane data components have been identified and documented (i.e. AI model data, intermediate data, inference input and output data), and a set of logical AI functions have been defined.

 The identified logical AI functions are further mapped to the 5G system, addressing the underlying 5GMS/RTC and IMS DC architectures.
-The mapping of such AI media use cases to the different architectures and their relevant procedures describe the provisioning, capability discovery/negotiation and delivery session support for the delivery of AI data components and the use of required AI media functions at different endpoints according to the service configuration negotiated.
+The mapping of such AI media use cases to the different architectures and their relevant procedures describes the provisioning, capability discovery/negotiation and delivery session support for the delivery of AI data components and the use of required AI media functions at different endpoints according to the service configuration negotiated.
 Architecture variants for three different collaboration scenarios are also introduced, each with a different level of MNO network support for AI/ML functions.

-Based on the details in the report, the following is identified:
+Based on the details in the report, the following next steps are identified:

-Possible work in the short-term:
+Possible normative work

-- For collaboration scenarios 1 (Over The top) and 2 (Hosting), document and potentially extend the relevant procedures to support the delivery of AI data components based on the architectures in TS 26.501 and TS 26.506 for 5GMS and RTC respectively
+- For collaboration scenarios 1 (Over The top) and 2 (Hosting), specify and extend the relevant procedures to support the delivery of AI data components in the architectures of TS 26.501 and TS 26.506 for 5GMS and RTC respectively.

-- For collaboration scenario 3 (MNO-operated), document and potentially extend the relevant procedures to support the configuration and operation of split AI inferencing between the UE and the network, considering UE on-device AI capability, according to the feasible use cases and scenarios identified, based on the architectures in TS 26.501/TS 26.506 and TS 23.228 for 5GMS/RTC and IMS DC respectively
+- For collaboration scenario 3 (MNO-operated), specify and extend the relevant procedures to support the configuration and operation of split AI inferencing between the UE and the network, considering UE on-device AI capability, according to the feasible use cases and scenarios identified, in the architectures of TS 26.501/TS 26.506 and TS 23.228 for 5GMS/RTC and IMS DC respectively